-I know that taking a day off when I’m on my period means I don’t have to spend the day frustrated because my body refuses to cooperate, and that I’m more energized the following day.
+I know that taking my first day of period off when it’s particularly rough means that I don’t have to spend the day frustrated because my body refuses to cooperate, and that I’m more energized the following day.

 I constantly battled inner voices that told me it’s indulgent and not normal for the culture we live in, and I had to learn to stand up and say to these voices “and that’s the problem with this culture that we’re here to change”.